l7mp/stunner/doc/WHY.md

   over a public IP solves only half of the problem: the server side.
 For the client side you still need a costly NAT traversal service to let clients behind a NAT to connect to your media servers.
-But why not putting the NAT-traversal facilities right into your Kubernetes cluster and use the same NAT traversal facility for both the client and the server?
+But why not putting the NAT-traversal facilities right into your Kubernetes cluster and share the same facility for the client and the server?

 * **Nodes might not even have a public IP address.** There are lots of locked-down hosted Kubernetes offerings (e.g., GKE private clusters) where nodes run without a public IP address for